feature-engine/feature_engine/docs/user_guide/creation/MathematicalCombination.rst

 :class:`MathematicalCombination()` applies basic mathematical operations to multiple features, returning one or more additional features as a result.
-That is, it sums, multiplies, takes the average, maximum, minimum or standard deviation of a group of variables and returns the result into new variables.
+That is, it sums, multiplies, takes the average, finds the maximum, minimum or standard deviation of a group of variables and returns the result into new variables.

 For example, if we have the variables: